-The current SCADA system is very new, having only been commissioned in 2020.
-It is part of the OSI advanced distribution management system and includes all existing zone substations, as well as many smaller switching and data gathering locations.
-Data communication to all zone substations has dramatically improved by using the fibre optic network and allows reliable data, video, and voice communication.
+The current SCADA system is now maturing in fundamental control capability, having been commissioned in 2020 and is being extended into more advanced ADMS functions as discussed below.
+It is part of the Aspentech advanced distribution management system and includes all existing zone substations, as well as many smaller switching and data gathering locations.
+Data communication to all zone substations was dramatically improved by using the fibre optic network and allows reliable data, video, and voice communication.
 The fibre optic communication service provision is occurring as a separate commercial development by EA Networks which is not suitable for inclusion in this electricity network asset management plan.